GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/define-filters/index.md

   - maudn
 ---

 Filters are custom fields you can create and set in your registration header.
-Filters are flexible and have more uses than we will cover here, but here are just two ways they can be useful.
+Filters are flexible and have more uses than we will cover here, but here are just two ways they can be useful:

 - Only count conversions for a specific product category, and filter out conversions for other categories.